Who We Are

 Officers are equipped and ready to respond to all types of calls, and are on the street 24 hours a day, seven days a week.
 They operate a fleet of marked pursuit vehicles, including Ford Explorer Police Interceptors, Dodge Chargers and Chevy Tahoes.
-The department’s K9 unit operates in a marked Chevy Tahoe.

 Each officer is required to complete 16 hours of training per year, including classes and certification courses in Tasers, less-lethal ammunition, radar, firearms, bias-based policing and more.
 However, Bella Vista Police Department training exceeds this annually, with about 40 hours of in-house training plus additional specialized training.
 In-house classes are taught by employees of the department who are also state-certified instructors.
 Many officers within the department have completed specialized training and certification in areas including accident reconstruction, crime scene technician and drug recognition.

 While each has a specialty, detectives work together to tackle the city’s crimes.
 In recent years, the cases in Bella Vista have increased in frequency and severity.
 Property crimes remain the most reported cases.
 One of the most reported crimes is theft from vehicles.
 These crimes most frequently occur late at night in the residential areas.
 They can be easily prevented by locking your car and removing valuables from the car.

 Dispatch Division personnel answer emergency and non-emergency calls for police, fire and medical assistance.
 They work in three shifts 24 hours per day, seven days a week.